peter-mouland/42/README.md

 *   Writing rigorous contract tests.
 *   Event driven development [x] 17
 *   Accessibility in programming [x] 19
+*   Cross-Origin Resource Sharing (CORS).
+Why do we need it and how do we do it.

 ### Tracks
 *   General